aws/aws-iot-device-sdk-java-v2/README.md

 ## FIPS Compliance

 This SDK supports [FIPS compliance](https://aws.amazon.com/compliance/fips/) on *some platforms*.
-If you're on a FIPS-complaint platform, FIPS will be enabled by default.
+If you're on a FIPS-compliant platform, FIPS will be enabled by default.
 See the [Platform-Specific JARs section](https://github.com/awslabs/aws-crt-java?tab=readme-ov-file#platform-specific-jars) in the CRT project for the current list of FIPS-compliant platforms.

 To interact with AWS IoT in a FIPS-compliant manner, you must use a [FIPS compliant endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-fips.html#iot-connect-fips-data).

 > [!WARNING]
-> The Java IoT SDK can successfully connect to FIPS complaint endpoints on **non-FIPS-complaint** platforms.
+> The Java IoT SDK can successfully connect to FIPS compliant endpoints on **non-FIPS-compliant** platforms.
 > Use `CRT.isFIPS()` call at runtime to ensure you are on a FIPS compliant platform.

 ### Disabling FIPS compliance support